Areas of Interest & Expertise

 He has also worked with the Institute of Public Health (IPH), Bengaluru as a consultant where he worked on data from Rashtriya Swasthaya Bima Yojana (RSBY) and Vajpayee Arogyashree Yojana of the Government of Karnataka.

-At the University, Bevin co-teaches the Foundations of Social Research and Reasoning course for the first semester of MA Development and will be teaching the Introduction to Epidemiology course in the second semester.
+At the University, Bevin co-teaches the Foundations of Social Research and Reasoning and the course on Introduction to Epidemiology.

 - Ramanathan, M., & Vijayan, B. (2019).
 Covariates of diarrhoea among under-five children in India: Are they level dependent?
 PLOS ONE, 14(8). https://doi.org/10.1371/journal.pone.0221200